 - Virtual Assistant – You could be a secretary/assistant to any busy client.
 You can schedule meetings, read/answer emails or even handle their social media accounts.
 Because a lot of these tasks are admin work that won’t need you to do it for 8 hours a day, this is one of the perfect part time jobs.

 - Online English Teacher – This is also one of the best part time jobs out there.
 All you need to be is patient and fluent in English.
 That’s it.
 You also don’t have to work 8 hours a day because most tutoring sessions won’t take that long.
 You can get just one client and focus on them, teach them for 2-4 hours a day, and you can earn your extra income.

 - Graphic Designer – Depending on your Photoshop skills, this can be a great side hustle for you.
 If you enjoy editing or illustrating images, you can totally do graphic design on the side.
 You can do this for only 2-4 hours a day, depending on how fast you conceptualize ideas for design and work on Photoshop.
 Also, because you’re most probably the artistic type, this is also a great way to use your creativity to earn money.
 What’s not to love?

-- Become a Grab or Uber partner – a lot of Filipinos has been finding this side hustle very lucrative in the past couple of years.
+- Become a Grab partner – a lot of Filipinos has been finding this side hustle very lucrative in the past couple of years.
 It can also be something you’d want to consider, especially if you have the means to invest in buying a new car.

-- list of practical ideas for alternative sources of income by iMoney.
+- list of practical ideas for alternative sources of income by iMoney

 3. Liquidate Assets